 AIA to buy 25% of China Post Life Insurance for $1.9 billion

-HONG KONG, June 29 (Reuters) - AIA Group Ltd (1299.HK) has agreed to buy a 24.99% equity stake in China Post Life Insurance Co., Ltd., for 12 billion yuan ($1.86 billion), the Asia-focused insurer said in a stock exchange filing on Tuesday.
+HONG KONG (Reuters) -AIA Group Ltd has agreed to buy a 24.99% stake in China Post Life Insurance Co., Ltd. for 12 billion yuan ($1.86 billion), it said on Tuesday, increasing the insurer’s presence in China which provided a third of its new business in 2020.

-China Post Life is a subsidiary of China's postal service operator, China Post Group Co.
-Ltd. and targets Chinese mass market consumers selling its products via banks.
+China Post Life is a subsidiary of China’s postal service operator, China Post Group Co.
+Ltd. and targets Chinese mass market and emerging mass-affluent consumers selling its products via Postal Savings Bank of China, also a China Post subsidiary.

 Its value of new business (VONB), which measures expected profits from new premiums and is an important gauge of future growth, was 1.866 billion yuan ($289.11 million) for 2020.

-AIA's China operations, which targets middle-class and affluent customers had a VNOB of $968 million for 2020, and accounted for 32% of the AIA Group's total.
+AIA’s China operations, which target middle-class and affluent customers had a VNOB of $968 million for 2020, and accounted for 32% of AIA Group’s total.

+“The Chinese insurance market is already the second-largest in the world with immense long-term growth opportunities,” AIA’s Group Chief Executive and President Lee Yuan Siong said in a statement, adding the investment would enable AIA to benefit from additional distribution channels and customer segments.

+The deal remains subject to approval from the China Banking and Insurance Regulatory Commission.

 ($1 = 6.4544 Chinese yuan renminbi)